The 11th NYC Musical Saw Festival

 Musical saw player Katharina Micada of Germany will give a workshop about playing the musical saw without scratch sounds.

-Musical saw player Leanne Wiberg of Virginia will give a workshop about the science Behind the musical saw.
+Musical saw player Leanne Wiberg of Virginia will give a workshop titled ‘The Sounds of Science’, about the science Behind the musical saw.

 Musical saw player Bronwen Naish of Wales will give a workshop about playing in tune and developing tone color.